Back to Blog

 Although the police invoked multiple sections, including Section 354D (1), the filed case only addressed the female’s assault, ignoring the trans man’s ordeal.
 Upon the woman’s attempt to caution the attackers about the consequences of assaulting a transgender individual, they resorted to making offensive and inappropriate comments.

 The above cases are clear indications that men and other gender minorities can be victims too.
 Necessary amendments that address the crime against men and other genders is the need of the hour.
+Furthermore, women in the legal profession play an important role in driving awareness and advocating for more inclusive laws, aiming to reshape Section 354D so that it recognizes the reality of all gender identities as potential victims.

 Legal and Societal Changes for Safer Individuals